Families: An Introduction

 Promoting Family Engagement

-Strong family engagement is an integral part of high-quality family child care homes.
-Successful providers depend on relationships and collaborations with children’s families and communities.
-For this reason, it is critical to establish positive partnerships with children’s families and to include families in your family child care home.
+Strong family engagement is an integral part of high-quality home-based child care.
+Successful providers depend on the relationship and collaboration with the children’s families and communities.
+For this reason, it is crucial to establish positive relationships with children’s families and to include families in your home-based child care.
 Research indicates that family engagement is essential to child development and can lead to positive results in children’s school readiness.
 This lesson will help you identify ways to establish and maintain positive relationships with children’s families.

 Promoting Family Engagement: Communicating with Families

-Strong partnerships with families are built on good communication.
-Child development happens quickly.
-When families and caregivers communicate and share what is observed and experienced, it creates opportunities to better understand and support developmental growth.
-Sharing information with families about their children and their development can make or break the partnership between home and child care.
+Effective communication with families is a way to promote family engagement and create strong collaborative partnerships.
+When families and caregivers communicate and share what is observed and experienced, it creates opportunities to better understand and support the rapid developmental growth that happens with all children.
 This lesson will highlight appropriate ways to collect information from families, as well as the ways and opportunities to share information in a caring, easy-to-understand way.

 Working with Families of Children with Special Needs

-This lesson will highlight the ways in which you can play a significant role in supporting families of children with special needs in your family child care home.
-You will learn recommendations for effective collaboration with families and other professionals and begin to understand the additional roles and responsibilites placed on many families of children with special needs.
+This lesson will highlight the ways in which you can play an important role in supporting families of children with special needs in your family child care home.
+You will learn recommendations for effective collaboration with families and other professionals and begin to understand the additional roles and responsibilities placed on many families of children with disabilities.

 Strengthening and Supporting Military Families and Families Facing Challenges